devdogio/RucksackDocs/UNet/UNet.md

 Item instances have to be registered on the client.
 This can be done through the `UNetActionsBridge`.
 Note that items are also auto. registered on the client through collection replication.

+!!! notice
-> Registering items on clients manually is only needed if you want to pre-load it, the item is not in a collection, or need the item before it's replciated through a collection.
+	Registering items on clients manually is only needed if you want to pre-load it, the item is not in a collection, or need the item before it's replciated through a collection.

 ```csharp
 using Devdog.InventoryPlus;